 - You do unnecessary shoulder exercises that strain the shoulder instead of strengthening the shoulder.

-- You force yourself to keep training and to complete the same movements, even when you feel pain and inflammation, you experience limited immobility, or when the muscles are weak.
+- You force yourself to train and compete using the same movements, even when you feel pain, inflammation, limited mobility, or muscle weakness.

-- You throw suddenly and explosively, which causes stress or tearing.
+- You throw suddenly and explosively, causing stress or tearing.

 How to prevent overuse: